Bellringing: a fun hobby, a friendly team activity and a volunteering opportunity

 There are some stereotypical myths about bellringing which are definitely not true!
 Here are some of the common ones:

 - You don't need to be musical – There is no music to read.
-The skill is in being able to control your bell and make it sound when required, but it is important that you can hear your bell amongst all of the others.
+The skill is in being able to control your bell and make it ring when required, but it is important that you can hear your bell amongst all of the others.

 - You don't need to be good at maths – There is no maths required to be very competent.
 Some of the theory might interest you more if maths is your subject!